 I spend as much time as I can reading history and economics.
-I’m focused on how poor countries become rich, and how countries with declining living standards like the U.S. can turn things around.
-The first book I recommend to everyone is Cambridge Economist Ha-Joon Chang’s Bad Samaritans.
+I’m focused on how countries and communities can make a great living for themselves while saving the planet.
+The first book I recommend to everyone to get the conversatio going is Cambridge Economist Ha-Joon Chang’s Bad Samaritans.

-If you’re a reporter or looking for me for some other reason, just email firstname.lastname@example.org.
-Apologies in advance if I can’t get back to you, but if we answered all our email, it’s all we would all day, right?
+If you’re a reporter or looking for me for some other reason, email me at firstname.lastname@example.org